mneyrane/Quantik-solver/README.md

 ### Building the solver

 To build and run the Quantik solver, simply clone the repository and run `make quantik_solver` from the repository root.
-This creates the executable `quantik_solver`, which should be run together with `opening book`.
-*Note that to be able to run the solver, the executable must reside in the same directory as* `opening_book.bin`.
+This creates the executable `quantik_solver`, which should be run together with `opening book *Note that to be able to run the solver, the executable must reside in the same directory as* `opening_book.bin`.

 ### Building the opening book